EWaterman/EWaterman.github.io/_posts/Ch3/0003-06-01-contracts.md

 - **Who has the right to sell the work?** Decide if your team members will be able to sell their own copies or if you or someone else will be handling the sales.

 - **What are your deadlines?** When does the project have to be completed?
-How many pages should be done per week?

 - **How will you show attribution for the work?** This usually entails something like adding the artist's name to any of their work you post online.